 If you do not plan to take Composition I (ENG 105) to meet the communication requirement for your degree, then you should NOT take LASSI.
 To clarify, if you plan to take Communication Skills (COM 703) or Business English (ADM 157), then you do NOT need to take LASSI unless your instructor guides you to complete it for an assignment.

 How Do I Take LASSI?

 You must be a DMACC student to take LASSI.
-If you are, then you can click the button below, which should automatically sign you in to the DMACC website.
+If you are, then you can click the button below, which requires you to type in your DMACC username and password.

 When you click the above button, a pop-up will request your username and password.
 You'll be directed to the protected LASSI page.
 If you don't remember your sign-in credentials, please contact Tech Support via

 How Do I Request Testing Accommodations?